 For many sports watch companies, incorporating activities like hiking into a standard list of activities has been a problem with most sports watches.

-Hikers or trail hikers want very different information mainly because the kinds of things that concern us are issues like getting lost in the middle of the night or falling off a cliff because of the fog.
+Hikers or trail hikers want very different information mainly because the things that concern us are issues like getting lost in the middle of the night or falling off a cliff because of the fog.

 Unlike the Phoenix, the monochrome display doesn’t allow for a map.
 Instead, the route you follow is drawn via GPS markers in a very simple line drawing.